-Good sources of iron from common foods, besides fortified cereals, include (in descending order) oysters, legumes, chocolate, spinach, beef, and potatoes.
-Meats besides beef have less iron, though they may still be good sources due to the improved bioavailability of heme iron.
-In contrast, phytic acid and tannin-rich foods like legumes will tend to have reduced iron bioavailability.
+Other than fortified cereals, good sources of iron from common foods include (in descending order) oysters, legumes, chocolate, spinach, beef, and potatoes.
+Meats other than beef have less iron, though they may still be good sources due to the improved bioavailability of heme iron.
+In contrast, foods such as legumes that are rich in phytic acid and tannins tend to have reduced iron bioavailability.

 Iron is one of the most abundant minerals on Earth (the planet’s crust itself is 4.7% iron).
-Because iron works well as an enzyme cofactor, it fulfills essential functions in all known organisms, but for some species of bacteria.
-In humans, iron also binds with porphyrin to make heme, which is required to deliver oxygen to tissues.
+Because iron acts as an enzyme cofactor, it fulfills essential functions in all known organisms, except for some species of bacteria.
+In humans, iron also binds with porphyrin to make heme, which is necessary for delivery of oxygen to tissues.

-Outside of hemoproteins, iron can also exist in iron-sulfur clusters (ISCs), which are part of over 200 different proteins, including many enzymes.
-Like hemoproteins, ISCs exist in nearly all forms of life, including eukaryotes, bacteria, and plants.
-In humans, these proteins have been associated with energy production: they can be found in mitochondria and seem to be linked to some mitochondrial diseases, such as Friedreich’s ataxia.
+In addition to hemoproteins, iron can also exist in iron-sulfur clusters (ISCs), which are present in more than 200 different proteins, including many enzymes.
+Similar to hemoproteins, ISCs exist in nearly all forms of life, including eukaryotes, bacteria, and plants.
+In humans, these proteins have been associated with energy production; they can be found in mitochondria and seem to be linked to some mitochondrial diseases such as Friedreich’s ataxia.

-Because of the conversion of iron between the reduced form (ferrous) and the oxidized form (ferric), iron can induce oxidative stress in the body.
-Beneficial effects can result, but, since iron is insoluble, an excess of free iron can also damage proteins and cells.
+Because of the conversion of iron between its reduced form (ferrous) and oxidized form (ferric), iron can induce oxidative stress in the body.
+Beneficial effects can result from this process, but because iron is insoluble, an excess of free iron can also damage proteins and cells.

 The Institute of Medicine provides the following recommendations:

-For infants between 7 and 12 months of age, the estimated average intake (EAR) is 6.9 mg, whereas the recommended daily allowance (RDA) is 11 mg.
-The large difference in iron requirements between younger and older infants is probably due both to an increase in body mass and to an increased capacity to store iron safely.
+- For infants between 7 and 12 months of age, the estimated average intake (EAR) is 6.9 mg, whereas the recommended daily allowance (RDA) is 11 mg.
+The large difference in iron requirements between younger and older infants is probably due to both an increase in body mass and an increased capacity to safely store iron.

-For children between 1 and 3, the EAR is 3 mg; the RDA, 7 mg.
+- For children between 1 and 3, the EAR is 3 mg and the RDA is 7 mg.

-For youths between 9 and 18, the EAR and RDA differentiate between sexes, due to menstruation.
-For males, the RDA is 8 mg under 14, then 11 mg between 14 and 18.
-For females, the RDA is also 8 mg under 14, but 15 mg between 14 and 18, with an added recommendation that menstruating females under 14 increase their intake by around 2.5 mg (resulting in an intake of 13.5 mg).
+- For children and adolescents between 9 and 18, the EAR and RDA differ between the sexes due to menstruation.
+For males under 14, the RDA is 8 mg, and it increases to 11 mg for ages 14 to 18.
+For females under 14, the RDA is also 8 mg, but it increases to 15 mg between 14 and 18, with an added recommendation that menstruating females under 14 should increase their intake by approximately 2.5 mg (resulting in an intake of 13.5 mg).

-For women between 19 and 50, the RDA is 18 mg.
-For women over 50, the RDA is 8 mg, same as for men.
-The “50 years of age” boundary is arbitrary and represents the menopause.
+- For women between 19 and 50, the RDA is 18 mg.
+For women older than 50, the RDA is 8 mg, the same as for men.
+The “50 years of age” boundary is arbitrary and represents menopause.

-For lactating women, the EAR and the RDA decrease to 6.5–7 mg and 9–10 mg respectively, due to a temporary cessation of menstruations.
+- For lactating women, the EAR and the RDA decrease to 6.5–7 mg and 9–10 mg, respectively, due to a temporary cessation of menstruation.

 For men, iron recommendations are based on age.
-For women, they are based on age (the ages of first and last menstruations being mere estimations) and the states of pregnancy and lactation.
+For women, they are based on age (the estimated ages of first and last menstruation) and the states of pregnancy and lactation.

-An increase in iron intake can be made necessary by menstruations, pregnancy, and lactation, but also by blood donations, strenuous exercise, and a vegetarian or vegan diet.
+An increase in iron intake may be necessary due to menstruation, pregnancy, and lactation but also due to blood donations, strenuous exercise, and a vegetarian or vegan diet.